-Close to one quarter (23%; n=19) of the institutions provided another response, the majority of whom indicated that some courses are graded and others are not, all courses use progress indicators (e.g. Pass, No Pass, Satisfactory Progress) or they use a combination of the standard grading and progress indicators.
+Nearly one quarter of respondents (24%, n=20) selected "other" type of grading; with the majority indicating that some courses are graded and others are not, all courses use progress indicators (e.g. Pass, No Pass, Satisfactory Progress), or they use a combination of the standard grading and progress indicators (See Appendix D for a comprehensive list of verbatim responses).